 How much should my 30-month-old be eating?

-Your 2-year-old should be drinking 1 percent or skim milk (not whole milk).
+Your 2-year-old can now drink 1 percent or skim milk; talk to your doctor about which milk is right for your toddler.
 Try to offer low-fat dairy products too, such as yogurt and cheese.
 Doctors recommend kids ages one to 3 get 700 mg of calcium per day.
-Fat should account for less than 30 percent of your toddler's daily calories.
+Fat should account for 30 to 35 percent of your toddler's daily calories.

 What to feed my 30-month-old